GoSearchTeam/goSearch/README.md

 #### Data Structures

-To build the high performing index and search core, we leveraged _inverted indexes_ and _maps_.
+To build the high performing index and search core, we leveraged _inverted indexes_, _roaring bitmaps_, and _radix trees_.

+These allowed the impressive testing performance seen below.

 #### Test 1
 ![Messages Image(571780674)](/assets/Messages%20Image(571780674).png)
+_Note: These tests were performed on a MacBook Pro, while in a Zoom call and running lots of other apps.
+This test is primitive and should be no indication of full performance capabilities._